stylekit/stylekit.github.io/_posts/_temp/_2017-06-01_Simplicity.md

-Build something simple.
-You can always customize and add features later.
-What if we combine JSON and FlexBox with Element?
-Here is my idea:
+Getting a working prototype up and running is vital to the progress of any project.
+Preferably within 1 day of work.
+To achieve this I want to use JSON to automate and abstract away the UI code.
+But at the same time not closing the door on  customization.
+Here is my Idea:

 1. You write the app structure in JSON.
 2. Then you add some CSS that use flexbox to position the layout.